 For Dutch tax purposes, capital gains may arise as a result of a sale of the real estate by the Fund or as a result of a reduction of the Investor's pro rata interest in the Fund.
-Such reduction of the pro rata interest in the Fund can be a result of a redemption of Units held by the Investor or an issue of Units to another Investor (iii) a sale of the Units on the secondary market.
+Such reduction of the pro rata interest in the Fund can be a result of a redemption of Units held by the Investor or an issue of Units to another Investor.